rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 **PROJECTS RULES:**
 - Include 1-2 projects only
-- Process Optimization Project OR Passion Project (Digital Content Creation)
+- Process Optimization Project OR Passion Project (Digital Content Creation) OR AI Projects (if relevant to role)
-- If highly relevant to role, Passion Project may move to Experience section
+- If highly relevant to role, Passion Project or AI Projects may move to Experience section
 - Always keep at least one project in Projects section

 **LENGTH:** Strictly ONE PAGE.
 If space issue: minimize achievements, use compact bullet-style for skills, prioritize relevant content